getsamis/ML-Classification/README.md

-# ML-Classification-w-CART-and-K-means-Clustering-
+# ML-Classification
-Three Classification models using CART algorithm and one Clustering Model with K-means for the UCI wine dataset.
+Three Classification Machine Learning models using the CART algorithm.

+One Clustering Model with K-means for the UCI wine dataset.

-Data cleaning, processing and visualization
+Data cleaning, processing and visualization.